osamuaoki/interception-caps2esc/README.md

 ```
 caps2esc - transforming the most useless key ever in the most useful one

-usage: caps2esc [-h] [-m mode]
+usage: caps2esc [-h] [-m mode] [-t delay]

 options:
     -h        show this message and exit
+    -t        delay used for key sequences (default: 20000 microseconds)
     -m mode   0: default
                  - caps as esc/ctrl
                  - esc as caps
               1: minimal
                  - caps as esc/ctrl
               2: useful on 60% layouts
                  - caps as esc/ctrl
                  - esc as grave accent
                  - grave accent as caps
 ```

 `caps2esc` is an [_Interception Tools_][interception-tools] plugin.
 A suggested